Plueres/Website/README.md

 accent:

 Projects:

-Spicetify plugin
+- Spicetify plugin
-spicetify snippets
+- Spicetify snippets
-Old page with blog
+- Old page with blog
+- Projects with MiniScript

 Made with vue in footer